OpenDataServices/flatten-tool/docs/flatten.rst

    unlike the :doc:`Spreadsheet Designer's Guide <unflatten>`, the tests backing up the documented examples are not correct.
 Use with caution.

-So far, all the examples you've seen have been about unflattening - taking a spreadsheet and producing a JSON document.
+The :doc:`Spreadsheet Designer's Guide <unflatten>` was about unflattening - taking a spreadsheet and producing a JSON document.

 In this section you'll learn about flattening.
 The main use case for wanting to flatten a JSON document is so that you can manage the data in a spreadsheet